ColleSerre/SchoolArchives/Histoire/Dr Knight.md

 * Germany is second in steel output (first is USA), Coal output has exceeded pre-war levels (1928)
 * European powers wanted a powerful Germany against the Soviet Union
 * **Things are looking good for Germany, this discredits the straight line between WW1, Treaty of Versailles, economic crisis, nazism, Hitler**
-* However, nazism, the versailles treaty didn't go away, the NSDAP held 32 seats in parliamenti  1924
+* However, nazism, the versailles treaty didn't go away, the NSDAP held 32 seats in parliament in 1924

 ### Rise of the Nazis (National Socialist)